-- 2018 is “The Year of the Chat Bot.”
+- 2018 is “The Year of the chatbot.”

 Finally, we heard brief rundowns from a few tech companies.
 Here are two I found interesting.

 - Initify is a contractor management system.
-Companies using software can create a portal system with forms, orientation material and training documents to help onboard contractors and temporary employees.
+Companies using this software can create a portal system with forms, orientation material and training documents to help onboard contractors and temporary employees.
 It also allows organizations to manage contractors through their tenure.

 - KnowHowDo is a “lifestyle learning” platform.
 Lifestyle learning is a term used to describe how people teach themselves new skills, learn more about their hobbies, pass-times, etc. This company says they will help develop your course, produce it, and distribute it to prime market areas according to your content.

 Whenever I hear an abundance of buzzwords (#AI, #Blockchain, #VR, #AR) attached to a thing, I’m skeptical.
-We see it frequently with new tech: enthusiasm and hype build, but go nowhere.
+We see it frequently with new tech: enthusiasm and hype build but go nowhere.
 Indeed, AI as a concept has been around for decades with the big breakthrough perpetually just around the corner.

 How is this latest resurgence of AI any different from those that came before?
 Are edtech companies for real?
 Or are they baiting venture capitalists and school districts with flashy buzzwords?
 In the context of education, how can this “new” generation of tech help a child understand The Catcher in the Rye or solve quadratic equations?
 How can it help teachers teach this material?

-What problem is edtech seeking to solve?
+The problem edtech seeking to solve